 4. Introduction to Amazon RDS: the best way to use your database in the cloud – Watch it now

 Chances are that once you moved your application or website to the cloud, you’ll need an efficient solution to move also your database to Amazon Web Services.
-Of course, you can setup an EC2 and install MySQL or any other database, there, but you will end up managing it day by day.
-Amazon offers a managed solution called Amazon RDS, available for MySQL, PostgreSQL, Oracle and so on; in this course we’ll show you how to launch a database instance, how to make it high available by default and then have a concrete solution to scale it once your database start growing.
+Of course, you can set up an EC2 and install MySQL or any other database, there, but you will end up managing it day by day.
+Amazon offers a managed solution called Amazon RDS, available for MySQL, PostgreSQL, Oracle and so on; in this course, we’ll show you how to launch a database instance, how to make it high available by default and then have a concrete solution to scale it once your database starts growing.

 In the last set of videos of this course, we’ll show you how to automatically backup your database and make snapshots.

 5. How to store your data in the Cloud with Amazon S3 – Watch it now